alanking/benchmarkqueue/README.md

 `<rabbitmq host url>` should have format `pyamqp://guest@host[:port]//`

-There can be multiple celere worker hosts
+There can be multiple celery worker host ips.

 ### run playbook
 ```
 ansible-playbook -i hosts -u <user_name> no_op.yaml